 - Veronica Mars: One episode had a psychology class running the Stanford Prison Experiment in Veronica's university, though it doesn't turn out quite the same way.
 While the "Guards" quickly assume their roles, the "Prisoners" manage to use their brains to mess with the "Guards".

 - Life: In an episode, the Victim of the Week was a "guard" in one of these.
 The professor who was running it did it every semester for 5 days using college students.
-(One wonders how the student volunteers were able to ditch all of their classes for 5 days?)

 - Sabrina the Teenage Witch: One episode had her class simulate the Salem Witch Trials and of course Sabrina ends up getting persecuted by her classmates, led by the Alpha Bitch.